theodore-s-beers/crisco/README.md

 # crisco

-This is a very basic URL shortening server written in Rust **with no external dependencies**.
+This is a very basic URL shortening server written in safe Rust **with no external dependencies**.
 Here's how it works:

 1. The server listens on port 8887 by default.